edgio-docs/edgio-docs/src/pages/guides/app_security/browser_challenges_dashboard.md

+---
-# Browser Challenges Dashboard {/*browser-challenges-dashboard*/}
+title: Browser Challenges Dashboard
+---

 Use the Browser Challenges dashboard to find out recent trends in browser challenges.

-Log data is retained for 30 days for most WAF solutions.
+Log data is retained for 30 days for most {{ PRODUCT_SECURITY }} solutions.
 The exception is WAF Insights which only retains data for 7 days.

 This article describes: